moralrecordings/ghidra-fidb-dos-win16/README.rst

 How to process old C libraries
 ------------------------------

 As of this writing, you will need to set up a development version of Ghidra based on the branch at this PR, which contains several fixes to the OMF loader.
-The DevGuide.md in the Ghidra repository. - https://github.com/NationalSecurityAgency/ghidra/pull/4912
+See the DevGuide.md file in the Ghidra repository for information on how to build the development version. - https://github.com/NationalSecurityAgency/ghidra/pull/4912

 Find a copy of the old libraries you wish to import.
 I have been using the archive at https://winworldpc.com/library/dev, a very comprehensive collection of early DOS/Win16 compiler versions.